Watch White Nationalist Richard Spencer Get Punched

 Spencer was ringed by a handful of protesters and bystanders and arguing that left-wing protests had become more intense.

-“I’ve done conferences for ages,” he says, “and we’ll usually expect some protesters.
+“I’ve given conferences for ages,” he says, “and we’ll usually expect some protesters.
 They’ll do Silly String or something like that.”

 He then adds “We’ve entered this new world where the leftist protesters…” but is interrupted by an onlooker who asks him if he is a neo-Nazi, which Spencer denies.